 The problem: You’re struggling to get positive reviews

 It’s unfortunate, but people are more likely to leave a negative review than a positive one.
 Of course, the easiest solution would be to ask someone and stand over their shoulder while they do it.
 Yelp specifically discourages businesses from asking for reviews.
 This doesn’t mean you can’t ask for a review, but according to their website, “Yelp actively weeds out suspicious reviews through a combination of community self-policing and automated filtering; aggressively solicited reviews can ring hollow at times and end up flagged by users or the website for removal.”
-Because this is meant to prevent paying for reviews, you can technically ask, but it is safer to just encourage people to check out your Yelp or Google+ page, which should gently nudge them to leave a review.
+Because this is meant to prevent paying for reviews, you can technically ask, but it is safer to just encourage people to check out your Yelp or Google My Business page, which should gently nudge them to leave a review.

 The solution: To generate more positive reviews, encourage your happiest customers and clients to visit your review pages.
 We suggest sending an email.
 Explain that by reviewing your business, they are helping other great people to find you and have a great experience, too.
 The DSS™ Feedback Module makes it super easy to generate positive reviews, and even helps to discourage negative reviews.
 If you are using DSS™, be sure to take advantage of this awesome feature!